stjudecloud/university/docs/genomics-platform/workflow-guides/warden/index.md

 6. The LIMMA parameters can be left alone for most analyses.
 If you are an advanced LIMMA user, you can change the various settings exposed.
 7. If you are interested in a feature besides genes, you should change the `feature_type` and `id_attribute` HTSeq-count parameters.
 Note that changing from the defaults will disable FPKM calculations.
 The other options should only be changed by advanced users of HTSeq-count.
 8. Similarly STAR parameters should only be changed by advanced users familiar with the STAR aligner.
+You can read the STAR v2.5.3a manual [here](https://github.com/alexdobin/STAR/blob/2.5.3a/doc/STARmanual.pdf).
 9. When all parameters have been set, you're ready to run WARDEN!
 !!!